arnaboss/Gender-Classfication/README.md

-# Gender-Classfication
+# Gender Classfication using decision trees

-A basic project to get started with python
+A basic project to get started with scikit learning package for gender prediction